-“Alexa (or Siri or Cortana), what’s my credit card balance?”
+“Alexa (or Siri or Cortana), pay my credit card bill.”

 It sounds like something out of a science fiction movie: Ask, and a robot responds with the amounts of your most recent credit card transactions or the due date of your next payment.

 As voice assistants such as Amazon’s Alexa, Apple’s Siri and Microsoft’s Cortana become more ubiquitous, that sci-fi scene now is part of our everyday lives at home – and beyond.
 Soon you may be driving Miss Siri, Cortana or Alexa as artificial intelligence is embedded in our cars, trucks and minivans.